camunda/camunda/docs/src/bpmn-workflows/multi-instance/multi-instance.md

 ## Special Multi-Instance Variables

 Every instance has a local variable `loopCounter`.
-It holds the index in the `inputCollection` of this instance, starting by `1`.
+It holds the index in the `inputCollection` of this instance, starting with `1`.

 ## Variable Mappings